OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 :::hint
 Octopus Deploy will return the name of the node in the `Octopus-Node` response header.

-We have noticed certain user actions, such as creating a new space or updating permissions, won't update the cache on all nodes and you'll get odd permissions errors.
-Typically the cache is updated after a few minutes and those errors go away.
-If that happens to you look at the `Octopus-Node` header to determine which node has updated data vs. not updated.
+We have noticed specific user actions, such as creating a new space or updating permissions, won't update the cache on all nodes, and you'll get odd permissions errors.
+Typically the cache is updated after a few minutes, and those errors go away.
+If that happens to you, look at the `Octopus-Node` header to determine which node has updated data vs. not updated.
 If you see that jumping between nodes is the problem, and you update permissions a lot, we recommend switching over to sticky sessions.
 :::

 If you plan on having external [polling tentacles](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md) connect to your instance through a load balancer / firewall you will need to configure passthrough ports to each node.
 Our [high availability guides](/docs/administration/high-availability/design/index.md) provide steps on how to do this.